 8. Pack in Belly Bands and Diapers

 This is often relevant in case you are traveling with senior dogs.
-Belly bands give them support in case your walk is a tad bit longer than their regular quota and diapers that can help them relieve themselves in case of emergencies.
+Belly bands give them support in case their walk is a tad bit longer than their regular quota and diapers that can help them relieve themselves in case of emergencies.

-Having these items is also helpful with younger dogs while on road trips or no-poop areas (yes, there are rules against your dogs relieving themselves in certain areas).
+Having these items is also helpful with younger dogs while on road trips or in no-poop areas (yes, there are rules against your dogs relieving themselves in certain areas).

 Diapers are saviors of those moments!